Tarun Tejpal rape case: Bombay HC issues notice on Goa government’s appeal against acquittal

 Solicitor General Tushar Mehta, representing the government, said the trial court’s judgement lacked sensitivity for crimes against women.

 The Goa Bench of the Bombay High Court on Wednesday issued a notice to former Tehelka magazine editor Tarun Tejpal in the 2013 sexual assault case against him, reported Bar and Bench.
+The court sought a reply within June 24.

 Tejpal was accused of raping a junior colleague in an elevator in 2013.
 The sessions court acquitted him in the case on May 21.
 On May 25, the Goa government moved the Bombay High Court against the acquittal of the journalist.